TekVanDo/test-aplication/README.md

 ## Start the app

-use to run backend `start:api` use to run frontend `start:frontend`
+use to run backend `npm run start:api`

+use to run frontend `npm run start:frontend`